SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 The task facing API shall be wrapped in a new class "TaskUtil".
 Similarly to the [MiddlewareUtil](https://sap.github.io/ui5-tooling/api/module-@ui5_server.middleware.MiddlewareUtil.html) of the UI5 Server, it should provide a [specVersion-dependent interface](https://github.com/SAP/ui5-server/blob/master/lib/middleware/MiddlewareUtil.js#L21) to convenience functions as well as the new tagging APIs.

-An instance of TaskUtil will be passed to every standard task and to every custom task defining specVersion >= 2.2.
+An instance of TaskUtil will be passed to every standard task that requires it.

+Custom tasks that define a specification version >= 2.2 will receive an interface to an instance of this class when called.
+The set of available functions on that interface depends on the specification version defined for the extension.

 **Example usage:**
 ```js